jeetsukumaran/fuzzysnake/README.rst

 A fuzzy-finder for the terminal.
 A single-file pure-Python (2.7 and 3.4) file-only version of `quickfind <https://github.com/Refefer/quickfind>`_ .
-List, filter, and open files for editing from your shell like CtrlP for Vim.
+List, filter, and open files for editing from your shell, using dynamic fuzzy-matching like CtrlP for Vim.
+A "fuzzy" match is one in which all the characters of the expression are found in the string in the same order as they occur in the expression, but not necessarily consecutively.
 The single-file pure-Python design constraint ensures extreme deployment ease and portability: simply copy the application ("`bin/fs`") to anywhere on your system PATH and you are good to go!

 Installation
 ------------